-Hannah got Otis to draw a picture of the bike he really wanted, then she sent it over to us to turn it into a patchwork and invited friends and family to chip in to pay for it – piece by piece.
+Hannah got Otis to draw a picture of the bike he really wanted and sent it over to us to turn it into a patchwork.
+Then she invited friends and family to chip in to pay for it – piece by piece.

 Before she published the patchwork, Hannah was a little bit nervous about how friends and family would respond to being asked for money.
 But she was happy to find the reaction was really positive:

-“I was quite taken aback by how many of the parents told us what a fantastic idea they thought it was, what a relief it was, and how good it felt to contribute to something Otis really wanted.”
+“I was quite taken aback by how many of the parents told us what a fantastic idea they thought it was.
+They said what a relief it was, and how good it felt to contribute to something Otis really wanted.”

 It was also a relief for Hannah: